2009 VERACRUZ ADDS HYUNDAI’S USB/iPOD AUXILIARY INPUTS

 Veracruz’s passive safety features are equally impressive, beginning with six total airbags, including advanced dual front airbags, front seat-mounted side-impact airbags and roof-mounted side curtain airbags for all three rows of seating.
 In addition, active front head restraints help prevent whiplash.
 All seating positions feature three-point seatbelts, while the second and third rows also feature adjustable head restraints.
 Security is provided through a standard alarm system and available engine immobilizer.

 Convenient Lower Anchors and Tethers for Children (LATCH) points allow child seats to be secured in the second-row seats.
 Additional standard safety equipment includes a Tire Pressure Monitoring System (TPMS), which alerts drivers if one or more tires are under inflated.
-An illuminated readout on the dash lets drivers know the exact tire needing inflation so corrective action can be taken.
+An illuminated readout on the dash lets drivers know a tire needs inflation so corrective action can be taken.

 THE DIFFERENCE IS IN THE DETAILS